FadareFadekemi/Recruita-AI/README.md

 System Design Choices
-Why Supabase?
+-Why Supabase?
 It allows for a hybrid approach: storing relational metadata (like tenure) alongside vector embeddings, enabling "Hard Filtering" via SQL before performing "Soft Matching" via AI.

-Cost Efficiency: Resumes are truncated before being sent to the LLM, and the Embedder uses batching to reduce network overhead and token waste during the initial backfill of 100k+ records.
+-Cost Efficiency: Resumes are truncated before being sent to the LLM, and the Embedder uses batching to reduce network overhead and token waste during the initial backfill of 100k+ records.

-Idempotency: The system uses the Salesforce Id as a unique constraint.
+-Idempotency: The system uses the Salesforce Id as a unique constraint.
 Re-running the sync will never create duplicate entries; it only updates records that have changed.